heavyai/heavydb/docs/source/execution/overview.rst

 Executor
 ~~~~~~~~

 The ``RelAlgExecutor`` packages the ``Analyzer`` nodes into a work unit and passes the work unit to the ``Executor`` for code generation and kernel execution.
 The executor manages generating machine code by walking the abstract syntax tree and building up an intermediate representation for the machine code.
-OmniSciDB uses `LLVM <https://llvm.org>`_ for both the intermediate code representation (``LLVMIR``) and for converting the IR to machine code.
+HeavyDB uses `LLVM <https://llvm.org>`_ for both the intermediate code representation (``LLVMIR``) and for converting the IR to machine code.
 Once machine code has been generated, the ``Executor`` manages the memory allocations, scheduling, and dispatch of the generated code.
 The executor returns a pointer to a ``ResultSet`` for each input work unit.